TheDegenerateDev5150/EDDI/SpeechResponder/Variables.md

   - *PendingStates* - a list of FactionState objects and trend values
   - *RecoveringStates* - a list of FactionState objects and trend values
   - *influence* - the faction's influence level within the system, as a percentage
-  - *happiness* - the current happiness level within the faction
+  - *happiness* - the current happiness level of the faction within the system

 ### Conflict